-

 The Whispers of Nature

-I have to admit, I never think about Earth Day much, partly because my love for nature and creation is deeply a part of me; therefore, every day is kind of an “Earth Day.”
+I have to admit that I never think about Earth Day much, partly because my love for nature and creation is deeply ingrained in me; therefore, every day is an “Earth Day.”
 That said, I understand the significance of naming a day to ponder and take inventory of our common home and relationship to all things created.
 Here are a few thoughts on this day.
 Nature can teach us so much about ourselves, others, life, and God.
 It can bring us to the truth.
-If we are open, the mystery of nature can move us from the beautiful to the good, to the true.
-The “big sky” of…
+If we are open, the mystery of nature can move us from the beautiful to the good to the true.
+The “big sky” of the upper…

 -